slinky-wizard-publications/vowzy-support/README.md

-# vowzy-support
+# Vowzy Support Pages

-Public support, privacy, and App Store information pages for Vowzy.
+This repository hosts public support, privacy, and App Store information pages for Vowzy.

+Vowzy is a gentle habit and guided routine app for iPhone.

+Pages:
+- Support
+- Privacy Policy
+- App information